DesertLizard/LizardBoard/README.md

 supplied to the other comparator pin in case the internal reference doesn't work out.

+## Tools

+This board was designed with a recent release (2015-06-09 BZR 5726) of [KiCAD](http://kicad-pcb.org).
+Because it uses some new KiCAD features, it is likely that building from source will be necessary.
+The latest Debian version of KiCAD is not new enough.

 ## Status

 This board is currently undergoing final review before being